Fortifications and Defensive Architecture of Ming Cities

 Combined Arms in Urban Space

 Ming armies were equally skilled in besieging enemy cities.
-The imperial military manual Wu Bei Zhi (Treatise on Military Preparedness) devotes many chapters to siege tactics, detailing methods now familiar to students of pre-modern warfare.
+The imperial military manual Wu Bei Zhi (Treatise on Military Preparedness) devotes many chapters to siege tactics, detailing methods that remained influential for centuries.

 Blockade and Starvation

 When time was short, Ming commanders resorted to direct assault.
-Soldiers carried scaling ladders of various designs: simple single-pole ladders, folding ladders for crossing moats, and large “cloud ladders” (cloud types) mounted on wheeled frames.
+Soldiers carried scaling ladders of various designs: simple single-pole ladders, folding ladders for crossing moats, and large "cloud ladders" mounted on wheeled frames.
 Before an assault, artillery would bombard the tops of the walls to suppress defenders.
-Archers and crossbowmen would cover the ladder carriers with volleys.
+Archers and crossbowmen covered the ladder carriers with volleys.
 Specialized troops carried large shields (pavisades) to protect themselves while placing ladders.
-Once the ladders were in place, elite shock troops known as “daredevils” would ascend, often carrying hand grenades or incendiary pots to throw onto the parapets.
+Once the ladders were in place, elite shock troops known as "daredevils" would ascend, often carrying hand grenades or incendiary pots to throw onto the parapets.
 The assault was typically preceded by a feint attack elsewhere to draw defenders away.
+This tactic was risky, but Ming commanders accepted high casualties in sieges where time was critical.

 Mining and Countermining